bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-2024/making-bitcoin-more-private-with-cisa.md

 Speaker 1: 00:14:12

-I think you know now that we've sort of talked about how great this is we're gonna get more transactions in a block we're gonna save money we're gonna get better privacy I'd be really interested to hear why it didn't make it into Taproot originally.
+I think you know now that we've sort of talked about how great this is we're going to get more transactions in a block we're going to save money we're going to get better privacy I'd be really interested to hear why it didn't make it into Taproot originally.
 Like, is there any opposition to this proposal?
 What was it about Taproot or the Taproot process where this proposal didn't quite make it over the line?